ricardo8aib/terraform-templates/templates/airbyte-ec2/README.md

 ## Starting the instance

-This instance con be initialized using the make command `make create-airbyte-ec2` from the root directory of this repo or by running the following command within this directory:
+This instance can be initialized using the make command `make create-airbyte-ec2` from the root directory of this repo or by running the following command within this directory:

 ``` bash
 terraform init